DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 John, an end user, is solving the open tickets and closing them one by one.
 But suddenly... a crash!
 So John goes ahead and opens a bug: "Nothing works!"

 <img src="https://cdn.auth0.com/blog/react-flux-debugging/react-flux-debugging-end-user.gif" class="expand" />

 Jane, a developer, is now assigned to work on the "Nothing works!" bug.
 Great.
-Luckly their application is recording all Flux actions executed by users.
+Luckily, their application is recording all Flux actions executed by users.
 These actions are linked to a user's session, so she can just go ahead and look for John's session.
-After that she can just go ahead and replay John's session and try to figure out the problem.
+After that, she can replay John's session and try to figure out the problem.

 <img src="https://cdn.auth0.com/blog/react-flux-debugging/react-flux-debugging-developer.gif" class="expand" />

 Aha!
-While replaying John's session an error popped up in the developer console.
+While replaying John's session, an error pops up in the developer console.
 It looks like there might be a bug in the `Error.jsx` component.

 ## How does this work?

 Implementing this in your own Flux applications is really easy.
-In our [previous Flux blog post](https://auth0.com/blog/2015/04/09/adding-authentication-to-your-react-flux-app/) we explain how a typical Flux application looks like.
-Actions are dispatched to stores and stores will notify components to update themselves.
+In our [previous Flux blog post](https://auth0.com/blog/2015/04/09/adding-authentication-to-your-react-flux-app/), we explain what a typical Flux application looks like.
+Actions are dispatched to stores, and stores will notify components to update themselves.
 So if we want to keep track of all actions, we'll need to start with the dispatcher:

 ```javascript
 import Dispatcher from './dispatcher';